alifeee/blogtest/ring-populations/ring-populations.md

 ## Cities, sorted

 With a metric decided, we can see what the cities of the UK look like!
-Those who know me will understand that, naturally, London is excluded.
+London is, naturally, excluded.

 ![Bar chart showing population of the top 20 UK cities, by population.
 Shown is the population from "world cities", and then 5/10/20 km rings.](images/ukcities.svg)